 Restructure Provision - the accounts include a provision to meet committed severance costs which relate to the ongoing restructuring programme which is part of the Council's strategy for delivering savings.
-The amount in the provision at 31 March 2021 was £0.045m.
-It is anticipated that this will be funded from Capital Receipts in 2021/22.
+The amount in the provision at 31 March 2022 was £0.298m.
+It is anticipated that an element of this will be funded from Capital Receipts in 2022/23.

 Single Status - Single Status is a national pay and conditions agreement for staff employed under NJC terms and conditions, who form a significant proportion of the Council's workforce.
-The agreement is effective from 1st April 2007, however the process is not yet complete and it has been necessary to include a provision against the potential costs in the 2020/21 accounts, as was the case last year and previous years.
-The total amount in the provision at 31 March 2021 was £12.592m which includes an element relating to schools.
+The agreement is effective from 1^{st} April 2007, however the process is not yet complete and it has been necessary to include a provision against the potential costs in the 2021/22 accounts, as was the case last year and previous years.
+The total amount in the provision at 31 March 2022 was £12.52m which includes an element relating to schools.

 NDR Appeals - under the new arrangements for the retention of business rates, authorities are required to make a provision for refunding ratepayers who successfully appeal against the rateable value of their property on the rating list.
-Based on information relating to outstanding appeals provided by the Valuation Office, £8.1m is estimated as the amount required to set aside for this purpose in the 2020/21 accounts (£5.3m in 2019/20).
-Telford & Wrekin Council's proportion of this is £4.0m (49%) (£2.6m in 2019/20).
+Based on information relating to outstanding appeals provided by the Valuation Office, £2.614m is estimated as the amount required to set aside for this purpose in the 2021/22 accounts (£8.1m in 2020/21).
+Telford & Wrekin Council's proportion of this is £1.281 (49%) (£4.0m in 2020/21).

-6. Achievements During 2020/21
+6. Achievements During 2021/22

-Through 2020/21 Telford & Wrekin Council continued to drive the efficiency and effectiveness of its services:
+Through 2021/22 Telford & Wrekin Council continued to drive the efficiency and effectiveness of its services:

-Covid-19
+COVID-19